opengsn/gsn/README.md

 ### Contract modifications

-In order to support relayed trasnactions, the contract must implement the `RelayRecipient` contract.
+In order to support relayed transactions, the contract must implement the `RelayRecipient` contract.
 This way it can check (before the call) the caller, and decide whether to accept the call.

 Here's a basic contract, which accepts requests from known users.